vlang/v/doc/docs.md

 v install ui
 ```

-Modules could be installed directly from git or mercurial repositories.
+Modules can be installed directly from git or mercurial repositories.
 ```powershell
 v install [--git|--hg] [url]
 ```